US virus numbers drop, but race against new strains heats up

 On Monday, California lifted regional stay-at-home orders in favour of county-by-county restrictions and ended a 10 p.m. curfew.
 The shift will allow restaurants and churches to resume outdoor operations and hair and nail salons to reopen in many places, though local officials could maintain stricter rules.

 Elsewhere, Minnesota school districts have begun bringing elementary students back for in-person learning.
 Chicago’s school system, the nation’s third-largest district, had hoped to bring teachers back Monday to prepare for students to return next month, but the teachers union has refused.
-Illinois announced that that more counties will be able to offer limited indoor dining.
+Illinois announced that more counties will be able to offer limited indoor dining.

-Ali Mokdad, a professor of health metrics sciences at the University of Washington, said that a predicted holiday surge was reduced by people travelling less than expected, and an increase in mask wearing in response to spikes in infections has since helped bring the numbers down.
+Ali Mokdad, a professor of health metrics sciences at the University of Washington, said that a predicted holiday surge was reduced by people travelling less than expected, and an increase in mask-wearing in response to spikes in infections has since helped bring the numbers down.

 Caitlin Rivers, an epidemiologist at the Johns Hopkins Center for Health Security, said too few people have been vaccinated so far for that to have had a significant impact on virus trends.
 She said she can’t predict how long it will take for the vaccines' effects to be reflected in the numbers.